sstucki/minion/README.md

 ...
 ```

-However, there is a way around this limitation: using the `--eager` flag, `minion` will not just use observed traces, but any *combination* of observed input values – even if that combination of input values does not correspond to any observed trace.
-E.g. given the above input traces, `minion` is able to find a violation in eager mode.
+However, there is a way around this limitation: using the `--eager` flag, Minion will not just use observed traces, but any *combination* of observed input values – even if that combination of input values does not correspond to any observed trace.
+E.g. given the above input traces, Minion is able to find a violation in eager mode.

 ```text
 sbt "run --mono --eager examples/Const/Const.java examples/Const/Const.in.nonmin.txt"